Wood table finishes: Oil-Wax vs. Lacquer - Which is Better?

 Lacquer creates a tight, durable layer on the surface of the wood.

-It doesn’t penetrate the structure but works like a protective shield against liquids, scratches and everyday use.
+It does not penetrate the structure but works like a protective shield against liquids, scratches and everyday use.

 Pros: